AGP ‘rejects’ ministry’s stance about gas pipeline project

 ISLAMABAD: The office of the Attorney General of Pakistan (AGP) has extended its legal opinion about North South Gas Pipeline Project, rejecting the stance of the ministry of petroleum about Russian companies.

-Sources said AGP office has maintained in its opinion that the objections raised by the ministry about a Russian company, TMK, are unfounded and baseless, and this company has potential to materialize this project.
+Sources told this news agency that AGP office has maintained in its opinion that the objections raised by the ministry about a Russian company, TMK, are unfounded and baseless, and this company has potential to materialize this project.

 ISLAMABAD: The office of the Attorney General of Pakistan (AGP) has extended its legal opinion about North South Gas Pipeline Project, rejecting the stance of the ministry of petroleum about Russian companies.

-Sources said AGP office has maintained in its opinion that the objections raised by the ministry about a Russian company, TMK, are unfounded and baseless, and this company has potential to materialize this project.
+Sources told this news agency that AGP office has maintained in its opinion that the objections raised by the ministry about a Russian company, TMK, are unfounded and baseless, and this company has potential to materialize this project.